leesei/old.leesei.github.io/source/_posts/shell-notes.md

 > most contain useful aliases, functions and scripts

-It is recommanded to use source control to store your config files (_dotfiles_, as they usually begins with a `.`) and use symlinks (`ln -s`) to deploy them to the machine.
+It is recommended to use source control to store your config files (_dotfiles_, as they usually begins with a `.`) and use symlinks (`ln -s`) to deploy them to the machine.

 ### switching OS and host